 Community engagement began in July 2020 and five public meetings were held in the Village Hall, each one advertised on the Parish Council website, in Contact magazine and by a leaflet drop to every property in the village.
-The Plan evolved over the following months, resulting in the production of this document, which was subject to an independent health check by Ann Skippers Planning, and endorsed by the Parish Council in January 2023 for Regulation 16 Public Consultation by the District Council.
+The Plan evolved over the following months, resulting in the production of this document which reflects the views and wishes of Winchfield residents.
+This Plan has completed the process through two public consultations and Independent Examination.
+The Inspector's recommended modifications were accepted by the Parish Council and Hart District Council; the District Council will now conduct a Referendum.
+Assuming the Plan is approved by a majority it will be adopted by Hart District Council and used, as part of the Hart Local Plan, in the decision making process for planning applications in Winchfield.